SpartaSystems/holdmail/README.md

-# Holdmail
+# HoldMail

-*Holdmail is a mail server that doesn't deliver mail!*
+###HoldMail - A fake SMTP relay server.

-Instead of spamming real users (or worse - customers) while you test your applications, holdmail offers the following:
+Instead of spamming real users (or worse - customers) while you test your applications, HoldMail offers the following:

 * An SMTP service that stores mails instead of relaying them for delivery.
 * A web interface for searching and viewing of those emails.
 * A REST API to query and fetch email content, very useful for testing.
+* The ability to manually release(forward) individually selected mails to the real world.

 ## Run It